justinamiller/DotNet-Coding-Guidelines/README.md

 var dateUntilProgramExpiry = DateTime.Now;
 ```

-### Tip #12

-✋ Try to avoid one-liner method implementation with curly braces like in the following:
+### Try to avoid one-liner method implementation with curly braces like in the following:

 ```
 public string Greeter(string name)